allegro/blog/_posts/2021-11-08-oauth-rate-limiting.md

 #### Resolving the conflicts
 As we’ve already mentioned we use optimistic locking to prevent the state from being overwritten by the different instances.
-It’s quite a common problem in a distributed systems’ world.
+It’s quite a common problem in a the world of distributed systems.
-It works by using version numbers kept in the Mongo, which designates how many updates have been made from the beginning of the its creation.
+It works by using version numbers kept in MongoDB, which designates how many updates have been made from the beginning of its creation.
-After each update the version increases by one:
+After each update the version increases by one.

 Before save to the database: